- »Collection List

-This collection holds the regional, national, and subnational serial publications produced and released informally.
-These are typically re-released in updated form a few years later.
+This collection holds the regional, national, and subnational serial publications.

 Poverty and Labor Briefs is a semiannual series produced by the Latin America and the Caribbean Poverty Gender and Equity Group (LCSPP) of the World Bank.
 The briefs track and benchmark poverty and labor outcomes in the region using harmonized databases of socio-economic and labor market statistics.

-This report is produced four times per year, reporting on the recent economic developments and short term outlook of the Middle East and North Africa region.
+This report is produced two times per year, reporting on the recent economic developments and short term outlook of the Middle East and North Africa region.
 It is produced by the Chief Economist's office of the region (MNACE).
 These reports highlight a particular theme (such as fuel subsidies, service delivery, oil prices).
 This series was formerly known as MENA Economic Monitor, and before that, Middle East and North Africa Regional Economic Update, and combines with the series Middle East and North Africa Quarterly Economic Brief.

 The South Asia Economic Focus is a biannual economic update presenting recent economic developments and a near-term economic outlook for South Asia.
 It includes a Focus section presenting more in-depth analysis of an economic topic of relevance for stability, growth, and prosperity in the region as well as country briefs covering Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
 It concludes with a data section providing key economic indicators for South Asia “at a glance."
-Overall, it aims at providing important background information and timely analysis of key indicators and economic and financial developments of relevance to World Bank Group operations and interaction with counterparts in the region, particularly during annual and spring meeting.
-This biannual series is prepared by the Office of the Chief Economist for the South Asia region.
+Overall, it aims at providing important background information and timely analysis of key indicators and economic and financial developments of relevance to World Bank Group operations and interaction with counterparts in the region, particularly during annual and spring meeting.\r + \r + This biannual series is prepared by the Office of the Chief Economist for the South Asia region.